 If you’re in search of the best A350-1000 business class “Club Suites”, Row 1, 11 or Row 15 will offer the best sleep experience, and rows 11 or 15 will likely be the first off the plane, since door “2” is often the easiest option at many airports.

 If you want to track the roll out, including which routes will feature the new A350, or the new Club Suites, we’ve got the ultimate resource guide just for you, and no one else.
-This new plane is headed for Toronto and Dubai as early as September, and these exceptional new Club Suites will find a variety of routes, including New York JFK from late October.
+Well, you and everyone with an internet connection.

-Aside from a feature like an on-board bar, this plane ticked every box for me, and I’m thrilled with the work British Airways put in to making it a world class aircraft in every cabin.
+Aside from a feature like an on-board bar – which would’ve been nice – this plane ticked all the boxes, and British Airways put in serious work to make it a world class aircraft in every cabin.
 All A350’s feature smaller galleys than previous planes, so don’t expect too much walking around room, but other than that, you really have to love it.

 The British Airways A350 is directly in line with the Qatar A350-1000, with the addition of World Traveller Plus to bridge the comfort gaps.
-It’s absolutely a plane I’ll be seeking out, even if it means connecting to enjoy a superior experience.
-I’m a proponent of the A350 on any airline, and this airline now offers a fantastic option.
-If service standards continue to improve, this is definitely an experience to watch in 2020…
+The BA A350 is absolutely a plane worth seeking out, even if it means connecting to enjoy a superior flying experience.